 How to make money from YouTube videos

 Remember that viral video you laughed at yesterday while chowing down on your doughnuts?
-That video could have earned the maker more than £100,000.We’re not kidding when we say you can earn some serious dollar from YouTube videos and it might just be the funnest money making gig like EVER!
+That video could have earned the creator more than £100,000.We’re not kidding when we say you can earn money from YouTube videos.
+And it might just be the funnest money-making gig EVER!

 While it sadly isn’t as easy as clapping your fingers and the money appearing in your bank account like magic, making money out of YouTube videos is still a relatively simple concept.

 And, in an effort to help you earn some dollar, we’ve put together this step by step guide.
 Send us some of your earnings maybe?

 How to earn money from YouTube

 Straight in there with the killer question, you shrewd lot.
 Well, the answer is a bit of a mixed bag really, if we’re honest.